Boda805/vue-foundry-scaffold/README.md

 # Vue Foundry Scaffold - WIP

-This is a scaffold-eth inspired template to get started with a fullstack ethereum app project.
+This is a scaffold-eth inspired template to get started with a fullstack ethereum app project, just using different tools.
 Bootstrapped with create-vue, vue-dapp, and foundry.
-Currently setup to deploy to Goerli, while foundry local node is in the PR stage (tracked here: https://github.com/gakonst/foundry/pull/1037).

 ## Recommended IDE Setup